Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have advanced over the past decade partially by modeling abstractly various human brain structure functions and capabilities \cite{zhuang2022well, rajalingham2018large}.
-One particularly alluring sociobiological aspect that can be integrated into DNNs concerns transactional knowledge exchanges between humans.
-This is a fundamental dimension of human learning that has significantly shaped human communities.
-In particular, human learning emerges from collaboration and knowledge exchange among individuals, primarily through formal and informal education.
-Organized human societies have relied on class education and teacher-student learning for thousands of years, building entire education systems on this concept for knowledge transfer between generations.

-Of course, ``DNN knowledge" differs from human knowledge.
-Essentially, it is restricted to a function of the form $y = f(\mathbf{x};\mathbf{\theta})$ that can approximate unknown functions $y = \phi(\mathbf{x})$ by exploiting large training datasets $\mathcal{D} = \left\{ \left(\mathbf{x}_i, y_i \right), i=1,\dots, N\right\}$.
-As ML researchers can abstractly simulate both human cognition and social organization, a notable ML research trend has emerged, namely the adoption of teacher-student learning methods that can enhance AI systems' ability to learn and adapt.
-This transformative ML research approach has shown great potential in how machines acquire knowledge across a wide spectrum of AI problems \cite{hinton2015distilling, Liu-structured2019, hahn2019self, de2022structural}.
+Deep Neural Networks (DNNs) have advanced by modeling the human brain at a very high level of abstraction.
+A key sociobiological trait is transactional knowledge exchange, based on teacher–student relations, which is a foundational dimension of human education systems.
+However, ``DNN knowledge" differs from human knowledge; it is a function $y = f(\mathbf{x};\mathbf{\theta})$ that can approximate unknown functions $y = \phi(\mathbf{x})$ by exploiting large training datasets $\mathcal{D} = \left\{ \left(\mathbf{x}_i, y_i \right), i=1,\dots, N\right\}$.
+As researchers can abstractly simulate both human cognition and social organization, a notable trend has emerged in the form of teacher-student machine learning methods.
+This transformative approach has shown great potential in how machines acquire knowledge across a wide spectrum of artificial intelligence (AI) problems \cite{ de2022structural}.

-Existing frameworks for teacher-student communities are commonly employed in Reinforcement Learning (RL) \cite{omidshafiei2019learning, yang2021efficient, nikonova2023efficient, ba2023cautiously}.
-However, few methods have been proposed for multi-node supervised or semi-supervised teacher-student learning \cite{ye2021lifelong, liu2024wisdom}.
-Certain frameworks exploit the diverse knowledge of multiple DNNs to augment the community's collective knowledge, a strategy called Collaborative Knowledge Distillation (CKD) \cite{zhang2018deep, guo2020online, yao2020knowledge}.
+Most teacher–student communities focus on Reinforcement Learning \cite{nikonova2023efficient}, which is {out of the scope of} this article.
+Only a few existing methods address multi-node supervised/semi-supervised scenarios (e.g., \cite{liu2024wisdom}).
+In this latter context, \emph{Collaborative Knowledge Distillation} (CKD) taps the diverse knowledge of multiple DNNs to augment the community's collective knowledge \cite{zhang2018deep, guo2020online, yao2020knowledge}.